rwanyoike/bookmark-refresh/README.md

 > Update your bookmarks

-This WebExtenstion lets you update your bookmarks, specifically your bookmark titles.
+Lets you update your bookmarks, specifically your bookmark titles.
 It loads each bookmark location, picks the `<title/>`, and updates the bookmark.
 Useful when used with the [append website description](#append-website-description) option.
 Tested on Chrome and Firefox:

 ![](screenshot.png)